 Star Wars Launch Bay First Look – What You Need to Know

-While fans eagerly await the coming of Star Wars Land (which feels far, far away), Disney has created a new Star Wars attraction to help bridge the gap and get fans prepped for the release of Force Awakens.
+While fans eagerly await the coming of Star Wars Land in 2019, Disney has created a new Star Wars attraction to help bridge the gap and get fans prepped for the release of Force Awakens.
 Star Wars fans will want to make sure they stop here to see some really cool items from the Star Wars universe and take advantage of some great photo opportunities.
 Here are 7 things you need to know about the all new Star Wars Launch Bay in Hollywood Studios.

 1 – Queue Area is Out of This World